seisman/academic-homepage/content/home/about.md

 He's working on projects of
 [fine-scale structure of the Earth's inner core boundary](project/inner-core-boundary).

-He's a fan of open source and also contributes to open source softwares, such as [GMT](http://gmt.soest.hawaii.edu/), [SAC](https://seiscode.iris.washington.edu/projects/sac) and [ObsPy](http://docs.obspy.org/).
+He's a fan of open source and also contributes to geophysics-related softwares, such as [GMT](http://gmt.soest.hawaii.edu/), [SAC](https://seiscode.iris.washington.edu/projects/sac) and [ObsPy](http://docs.obspy.org/).